-Some 15 miles west of Clinton, Oklahoma is yet another town that “bit the dust” at the hands of Superhighway I-40.
-Foss got its start in the late 1890s when people began to populate the valley of Turkey Creek.
+Some 15 miles west of Clinton, Oklahoma, is yet another town that “bit the dust” at the hands of Superhighway I-40.
+Foss started in the late 1890s when people began to populate the valley of Turkey Creek.
 However, when a flash flood occurred on May 2, 1902, it pretty much wiped out the town, washing buildings away and drowning several people.

-Not tempting Mother Nature again, the surviving residents moved out of the creek bottom to higher ground and the new town was called Foss.
-The fertile farmland surrounding the area attracted many early settlers and Foss grew to a population of almost 1,000 people by 1905.
-Soon all manner of businesses sprang up including two banks and three cotton gins.
+Not tempting Mother Nature again, the surviving residents moved from the creek bottom to higher ground, and the new town was called Foss.
+The fertile farmland surrounding the area attracted many early settlers, and Foss grew to a population of almost 1,000 people by 1905.
+Soon all manner of businesses sprang up, including two banks and three cotton gins.
 Stone buildings replaced earlier frame structures, a school system was organized, and several churches were built.
 By 1912, Foss had an electric plant, two hotels, and an opera house.

 After the town’s initial rapid growth, it stabilized at about 500 people.
-However, in the 1920s the town began to struggle as the nearby rail centers of Clinton and Elk City began to absorb much of the town’s former trade.
+However, in the 1920s, the town began to struggle as the nearby rail centers of Clinton and Elk City began to absorb much of the town’s former trade.
 Later, the Great Depression and the Dust Bowl of the 1930s created further migration from the area.
-Still, the small town hung on and in the 1950s saw a revival due to the increased use of the Air Force Installation at nearby Burns Flat.
-However, the base closed at about the same time that Foss was bypassed by I-40 and those few remaining people began to leave.
+Still, the small town hung on and, in the 1950s, saw a revival due to the increased use of the Air Force Installation at nearby Burns Flat.
+However, the base closed at about the same time I-40 bypassed Foss, and those few remaining people began to leave.
 Finally, in September 1977, the one bank left open in Foss closed its doors forever.